 Everything in a nutshell

-Like other industries, blockchain technology is revolutionizing the Telecom industry too.
+Like other industries, blockchain technology Telecom industry is revolutionizing the too.
 It provides automation, efficiency, MNP, supporting SLAs, etc. These are the use cases that scratch the surface of blockchain applications for Telecom.
-Read this blog post for a clear understanding of the blockchain use cases that defines the new telecom era.